marziamura/blog/src/content/posts/positivesexualeducation.md

 He - _I don't really care, we just need a vagina._<br/>
 Me - _emh then I'm afraid I won't really feel comfortable among so many dicks_<br/>

-Well, I had to answer, I wasn't born in Buckingham Palace after all, but the fact is, nobody else in the group said anything.
+It was the first thing that came up to my mind as an answer, I wasn't born in Buckingham Palace after all, but the fact is, nobody else in the group said anything.
 They just walked away.<br/>

 And if there is any expression of surprise, if not shock, on your face after reading this, imagine what I felt.

 I might have looked strong from my answer.
 But I was shaking.
-I still remember how I felt my heart pulsing in my chest and the sense of humiliation for having been identified as a part of my body in a way that didn't sound like a compliment at all. <br/>
+I still remember how I felt my heart pulsing in my chest and the sense of humiliation for having been identified as a part of my body in a way that didn't sound like a compliment at all.<br/>
+One of the problems with this experiences is that they really never leave you.
+They keep rearing their ugly head again and again.
+In my case, I could not help thinking about it anytime I was in a meeting with them or any other men, and it still hurts today.
 </br>
 How can we feel comfortable in our professional roles and in all our endeavours if other people see us this way.
 How can we expect to be treated equally and fairly if people can still belittle us by referring to our sexuality?